Lex2Sent: A bagging approach to unsupervised sentiment analysis: Lex2Sent

 \subsection{Bagging}

-In this subsection, we describe a technique to combine multiple text embeddings for the purpose of unsupervised sentiment analysis.
-In combination with resampled texts, this can be seen as a bagging method for unsupervised sentiment analysis \cite{bagging}.
+In this subsection, we describe a technique to aggregate multiple text embeddings for the purpose of unsupervised sentiment analysis.
+In combination with resampled texts, this can be seen as a bagging method for unsupervised text classification \cite{bagging}.
 Every text structure has an effect on the classification of lexicon-based text embeddings, as differing syntax and vocabulary change the resulting embeddings.
-However, identifying whether the texts already have an \enquote{optimal} structure is a difficult task, as this is a very abstract concept that is not trivial to formalize.
+However, identifying whether the texts already have an \enquote{optimal} structure is a difficult task, as this is an abstract concept that is not trivial to formalize.
 Instead of relying on the original texts' structure, resampling enables the possibility to create an arbitrary number of artificial texts.
-If we combine these text embedding models, they do not have to label a document correctly for one text structure (that is the original text), but instead only have to label a document correctly on average judging from multiple differently structured texts.
-This averaging also balances out the randomness of generating samples and the negative effect of missing out on a crucial word within documents in one resampling sample, as it will probably appear in other samples.
+If we aggregate these text embedding models, they do not have to label a document correctly for one text structure (that is the original text), but instead only have to label a document correctly on average based on multiple differently structured texts.
+This aggregation also balances out the randomness of generating samples and the negative effect of missing out on a crucial word within documents in one resampling sample, as it will probably appear in other samples.

-The averaging is performed by calculating an average \textit{diff}-vector using $B$ resampling iterations.
-Let $\textit{diff}{\,}^b_i$ be the $i$-th element of the \textit{diff}-vector for the $b$-th lexicon-based text embedding model.
-Then defines the $i$-th element of the averaged \textit{diff}-vector.
+The aggregation is performed by calculating an average \textit{diff}-vector using $B$ resampling iterations.
+Let $\textit{diff}{\,}^b_d$ be the $d$-th element of the \textit{diff}-vector for the $b$-th lexicon-based text embedding model with $d=1,\dotsc,D$.
+Then defines the $d$-th element of the averaged \textit{diff}-vector.